aiterusawato/satogu/acnh/flowers/advanced.md

 ## Daily Refresh Algorithm

+All flowers are processed during the daily refresh.

-During the daily refresh, for each flower on the island :
+For each flower on the island :

 1. If flower not on beach :
    1. Flower not blooms → Grow